fac18/expelliarmus/README.md

 We're buiding a Street Fighter style Harry Potter game! 🧙 🧙

+Grab a friend, find your Github user profile (by searching for your organisation (e.g. foundersandcoders) and team (e.g. FAC18), and get ready to work some devious duelling magic.

 ### User Stories:

 As a user I want to: